SUPERustam/Fast-Cpp-C-script/README.md

 ```

 ## Installing fast-cpp-c-script
-You need Python 3.6 and newer.
+You need GCC and Python(3.6 and newer).

 Instaling via bash:
 ```shell